jacklv999/mytest/读书笔记/语言篇/Learning to speak.md

 - By repeating story, article, or our daily life;
     - Or impromptu speech by specific topic
         - Topic candidate: Shanbay daily news;
+- **Note**: not only repeat to yourself, but also to others
+    - it makes your know the think path of different people

 #### 3. Being Funny